 7. Cervical Ectropion

 Cervical ectropion is another common cause of bleeding, especially in the later months of pregnancy.
 This happens because of changes to the cells in the cervix during pregnancy.
 Glandular or soft cells that exist within the cervical canal may spread to the outside surface of the cervix.
-These are more delicate than epithelial cells found in this area and may bleed faster.
-Bleeding is particularly likely after sex.
-However, this does not cause any harm.14 15 Your doctor will confirm the condition after a thorough examination.

 8. Placental Abruption